Himalayan Yoga Academy

 Rejuvenation of sluggish pancreatic secretion patterns in the diabetic occurs gradually by the performance of specific asanas, pranayamas, shatkarmas and bandhas, including uddiyana, and nauli.
 These probably act by increasing the diminished flow of blood to exhausted and atrophied glandular segments of the pancreas.

-Provision of physiological rest is the greatest of all medicines in recuperation from diseases of depletion and exhaustion in any bodily system, the pancreas is no exception and restriction of dietary starch and sugars enables the gland to rest and recuperate from past abuse.
-Restoration of normal insulin levels in the Islets of langerhans gradually occurs.
-This is aided by gradual withdrawl of external insulin injections incases where the body has become accustomed the regenerating Islets of Lagherhans to produce insulin is halted by adoption of correct diet, regular meal times, no snacks and not overeating.
+Restoration of normal insulin levels in the Islets of Langerhans gradually occurs.
+This is aided by gradual withdrawal of external insulin injections incases where the body has become accustomed to the regenerating Islets of Langerhans to produce insulin is halted by the adoption of the correct diet, regular meal times, no snacks and not overeating.

 Yogic Management of Diabetes

 Yogic management of diabetes is demanding and it is best undertaken while the patient is fully resident in a properly equipped yoga ashram.
-At least one month should be allowed for the initial period of training and treatment,so that the new attitudes and practices can be thoroughly integrated into the patient`s lifestyle.
+At least one month should be allowed for the initial period of training and treatment.
+So that the new attitudes and practices can be thoroughly integrated into the patient’s lifestyle.

 The gradual withdrawl of daily insulin can be dangerous procedure, and in our opinion should not be attempted lightly, as the risks of precipitating the patient into keto-acidosis and hypoglycaemic coma are considerable.
 However, with the proper medical collaboration this objective can be safely achieved.

-Simplified one months yoga programs
+Simplified months yoga programs:

-The yoga sadhana and progress will vary for each individual .
-This program should not be considered absolute for all diabetics, but should serve as a general guideline from which programs can be devised according to individuals needs and capacities.
+The yoga sadhana and progress will vary for each individual.
+This program should not be considered absolute for all diabetics.
+But should serve as a general guideline from which programs can be devised according to individual’s needs and capacities.
 Here is a general program of practices for diabetes management, modifiable according to individual needs.

 First week

-- Asana:Pawanmuktasana parts 1 and 2 , Vajrasana
+1. Asana: Pawanmuktasana parts 1 and 2, Vajrasana

 Second week